-To be fair, this secret tax strategy can be found in areas represented by both sides of the isle, and on the state level as well.
-A recent conversation with a CPA based on the West Coast, produced the following story.
+To be fair, this secret tax strategy can be found in areas represented by both sides of the aisle, and on the state level as well.
+A recent conversation with a CPA based on the West Coast produced the following story.

 The CPA had a client audited by a state tax agency.
 The CPA was informed that his client would need to produce receipts or canceled checks to prove that the taxes in question had been paid.
 Otherwise, the client would have to pay all of the taxes (again) along with accrued interest and penalties.
 The CPA went online to the state agency’s official website and printed the corresponding receipts.
 The client had discarded the original receipts years ago, and the bank they used had gone out of business.
 Imagine the tax payer’s surprise when the auditor refused to accept the receipts as proof of payment.
 Frustrated, the CPA pointed out that the receipts were from their own “official” web site.
 To which, the auditor asked; “How do I know they are accurate”?